VirtCode/hypr-dynamic-cursors/README.md

     # for mode = tilt
     tilt {

-        # controls how powerful the tilt is, the lower the more power
+        # controls how powerful the tilt is, the lower, the more power
         # this value controls at which speed (px/s) the full tilt is reached
         limit = 5000

-        # relationship between speed and tilt, supports these vaules:
+        # relationship between speed and tilt, supports these values:
         # linear             - a linear function is used
         # quadratic          - a quadratic function is used (most realistic to actual air drag)
         # negative_quadratic - negative version of the quadratic one, feels more aggressive